Which tented camps featured on our luxury African safaris do we love the most?

 Located in a spectacularly predator-rich area of the Mara, Mara Plains is an intimate escape, with seven tents in a vast private conservancy.
 Sweeping savannah views dominate the lusciously appointed marquis tents that create the lounge, dining room, and library.
 Unique octagonal guest tents are raised on decks with floor-to-ceiling net walls.
 Combined with night game drives, nature walks, and unrivalled access to superior wildlife, Mara Plains Camp presents a remarkable bush experience.

-The inspired creation of Sir Richard Branson, Mahali Mzuri is a state-of-the-art tented camp whose futuristic, fabulously comfortable and innovative—yet very African—tents resemble the tents of our youth like a Gulfstream G650 resembles a Piper Cub.
+The inspired creation of Sir Richard Branson, Mahali Mzuri is a luxury tented camp whose futuristic, fabulously comfortable and innovative—yet very African—tents resemble the tents of our youth like a Gulfstream G650 resembles a Piper Cub.
 The camp, graced with an infinity pool and a wealth of Bransonesque touches, is located next to one of the Mara’s prime game-viewing areas, much frequented during the great migration.

 We speak often here about the “Africa of your imagination” which is in part a state of mind conjured by safari but is also in large measure driven by the magic of the camp.
-Singita Sabora is a charming and luxe amalgam of character and nostalgia that brings to mind the explorers camps of the 1920s,.
+Singita Sabora is a charming and luxe amalgam of character and nostalgia that brings to mind the explorers’ camps of the 1920s.
 Nine tents artfully done with campaign furniture, Persian rugs, and antiques plus, if you wish it, day beds just outside your tents from which to ogle northern Tanzania’s game or catch a well-earned nap.
-Active pursuits easily abound, too, if guests wish to avail themselves of the tennis court, pool, spa and gym and, of course, guided walking safaris to explore the savannahs.
+Active pursuits easily abound, too, if guests wish to avail themselves of the tennis court, pool, spa, and gym and, of course, guided walking safaris to explore the savannahs.

 The main lodge encircles a baobab tree, but that’s just one Treetops fascination: every marvelous tree house boasts one of the largest bedrooms to be found in any camp or lodge in East Africa.
 Each features an exotic double shower in its en-suite bathroom, furnishings that demonstrate a commitment to fine local craftsmanship, and an open-fronted room design affording views across the Tarangire plains from an expansive balcony.